idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### High DSAT, Low SAT

 Urgent Change Required.
-Read [decisive](/decide), [the dip](/the-dip), and if required re-roll.
+Read [Decisive](/decide), [The Dip](/the-dip), and if required, re-roll.

 ### High SAT High DSAT

-This often oscillates between stressed as shit, and amazing.
+This often oscillates between stressed as hell and amazing.
 These situations tend to be unsustainable.

-Need to understand if the DSAT is structural or temporal, e.g. Just launch then everything calms down, or you're working with crappy people.
+Need to understand if the DSAT is structural or temporal, e.g., just launched then everything calms down, or you're working with crappy people.
 If it's structural, there's an excellent chance the DSAT will grow into resentment, and you'll need to re-roll.

 ### Low DSAT, Low SAT